Silvestre08/AspNet/WebApi/OAuth2AndOpenId/README.md

 Usually, a client app redirects the user to the identiy provider application, where the user needs to prove identity (like username and password, for example).
 The identity provider generates an identity token, signs it and sends it to the client application.
 The client verifies it and derives claims from it, like an authentication cookie, for example in asp.net core app.
-In an mvc app, the browser then sends that cookie on each request.
+In a mvc app, the browser then sends that cookie on each request.
 OpendIdConnect has several types of flows.
 It may depend on the app (web server app, client app etc).

 For that there are public clients and confidential clients: